donkirkby/chess-kit/raw_rules/new_rules.md

 ### Design Questions
 * How long can a clue be?
 (3 words are pretty easy, 2 words are pretty hard.)
 * Can you tell your partner whether they made the move you wanted?
-* Since letter tiles are fiddly, print full boards or rows of squares with printed letters.
-Rows could be double-sided and shuffled.
-Need to rotate some rows to make checkerboard pattern work.
-Need to clip rows together with bag clips or a frame?
-Rods in sleeves at the ends of each row?
 * Increase difficulty with checkers cards?
 Discard together with another card when the capture was made by your partner's king.